ubilabs/test/README.md

 To apply, follow these steps:

-1. clone this repo (eg using [stackblitz.com](https://stackblitz.com/github.com/ubilabs/tests))
+1. Clone this repo (eg using [stackblitz.com](https://stackblitz.com/github.com/ubilabs/tests))
-2. open the README.md in the four folders
+2. Open the README.md in the four folders
-3. start hacking
+3. Start hacking
-4. stop after the time's up
+4. Stop after the time is up
-5. send us the results
+5. Send us the results

 THANK YOU!